 If everyone were busy giving, then who’d be available to receive all that good stuff?
 By receiving with a tender self-compassion, we’re allowing ourselves to be touched by life’s gifts.
 As I put it in my book, Dancing with Fire: A Mindful Way to Loving Relationships:

 “The parched earth can’t let in a life-giving rain if it is covered by plastic tarp… Without the capacity to be touched by caring and appreciation, we render these gifts less meaningful.
 Sacred receiving, letting things in with heartfelt gratitude, is a gift to the giver!
 When we are visibly moved, it conveys that they’ve made a difference in our lives.
 We may then bask together in a non- dual moment in which there is no distinction between the giver and the receiver.
 Both people are giving and receiving in their own unique ways.
 This shared experience can be profoundly sacred and intimate—a moment of delectable grace.”

-Suggestion: The next time someone offers a compliment, gift, or looks lovingly into your eyes, notice how you feel inside.
+Suggestion: The next time someone offers a compliment, or gift, or looks lovingly into your eyes, notice how you feel inside.
 What's happening in your body?
 Is your breathing relaxed and your belly soft or are you tightening up?
 Can you let in the caring and connection?
-Bringing mindfulness to the pleasant, uncomfortable, or perhaps fiery feelings of delight might allow you to be more present for the present.
+Bringing mindfulness to the pleasant, delightful, and perhaps even thrilling experience of receiving might allow you to be more present for the present.

 © John Amodeo